Have you or a loved one recently been diagnosed with a brain injury after being involved in an accident in Gainesville, FL? Brain injuries are costly.

 Trauma to the brain can affect just about every aspect of life.

 If your brain injury could have been avoided, but was the result of another person’s negligence, you may have the right to take legal action.

 Filing an insurance claim or civil personal injury lawsuit can help to mitigate the burdensome costs of your injury and provide some much-needed relief during this difficult time.

 Making the decision to hire a Gainesville personal injury attorney to handle your brain injury case can make all the difference in the world.
-With an experienced attorney taking the lead, you have the opportunity you really need to focus on getting better.
+With an experienced attorney, like Bill Allen, taking the lead, you have the opportunity you really need to focus on getting better.